AshleyDawson/DomainEventDispatcher/README.md

 }
 ```

-Then, configure the event dispatcher to use the event store:
+Then configure the event dispatcher to use the event store:

 ```php
 <?php